-If you are on a temporary layoff, and if premium is paid, you will be covered up to 120 days following the date your temporary layoff begins.
+If you are on a temporary layoff, and if premium is paid, you will be covered for up to 120 days following the date your temporary layoff begins.

-If you are on a leave of absence, and if premium is paid, you will be covered up to 24 months from the date your leave of absence begins.
+If you are on a leave of absence, and if premium is paid, you will be covered for up to 24 months following the date your leave of absence begins, based on your length of leave eligibility.